|Nutritional Guidelines (per serving)|

 - 2 pounds Idaho russet potatoes (about 5 large potatoes)

 - 1 teaspoon salt

 - 1/4 cup heavy cream (or evaporated milk)

 - 1 tablespoon butter (softened)

 - 1 cup flour

-- Lefse can also be frozen for up to six months; fold the cooled lefse into quarters, place in zip-top freezer bags, and freeze.
-Defrost and reheat before serving.
+Lefse can also be frozen for up to six months.
+To freeze them, fold the cooled lefse into quarters, place them in zip-top freezer bags, and freeze.
+When you are ready to use them, remove them from the freezer and put them on a plate line with paper towels.
+Allow them to come to room temperature and reheat before serving.